 Having worked as an Academy Counselor for 6 years, Mr. Kalogridakis is in his 4th year with 6th - 8th grade students, as the Middle School Counselor.
 Past advisor of the National Honor Society, Model United Nations club, and Student Council advisor, he is also an active coach of after school recreational teams under the Athletic Department.

 Ms. Kouppa holds a BA in Philosophy, Pedagogy and Psychology from the University of Athens and an MSc in Inclusive and Special Education from the University of Edinburgh.
-Upon her graduation, Ms. Kouppa began working in various high schools in the city of Edinburgh.
+Upon her graduation, Ms. Kouppa began working in various high schools in Scotland.
 She taught Social Studies at Burnhouse School and also worked as a shadow teacher at Gracemount High School in the city of Edinburgh.

-Born in Zimbabwe, Africa and reared in Athens, Greece, Demetri Pelidis is a proud graduate of ACS Athens.
-He earned his Bachelor of Education from Boston College, a Masters of Education (M.Ed), in Counseling Psychology, from Keene State College of New Hampshire, and his Advanced Graduate Degree, in School Counseling, from Boston University in Boston, Massachusetts.
+Demetri Pelidis earned his Bachelor of Education from Boston College, a Master of Education (M.Ed), in Counseling Psychology, from Keene State College of New Hampshire, and his Advanced Graduate Degree in School Counseling from Boston University in Boston, Massachusetts.
+Born in Zimbabwe, Africa and reared in Athens, Greece, Demetri is a proud graduate of ACS Athens.

-Mr. Pelidis began working at ACS as a High School Counselor and has served in different capacities both in the Middle School and Academy Counseling Departments.
-As the Elementary School Counselor he works diligently to meet the needs of students.
+Mr. Pelidis first starting working at ACS as a High School Counselor and has served in many capacities with both in the Middle School and Academy Counseling Departments.
+In his role this year as Pre-Junior Kindergarten-5th grade School Counselor he is responsible for approximately 400 students.
+As the Elementary School Counselor he works with school personnel, secretaries and administrators to meet the needs of our students.
 Demetri serves as a consultant to teachers and parents by providing support in regard to meeting student academic and emotional needs.
-While working together with teachers and administrators he will strive to build a partnership between the school and the home.
+While working together with teachers and administrators he will strive to build a partnership between the school and the home life.

-Mr. Pelidis has interned and worked in various school systems both in Boston, Massachusetts and New Hampshire School Districts.
-He has completed over 25 years of professional experience in counseling and teaching students in middle school, high school, undergraduate and graduate school levels.
+Demetri has interned and worked in various school systems both in Boston, Massachusetts and New Hampshire School Districts.
+Demetri has completed over 25 years of professional experience in counseling and teaching students in middle school, high school, undergraduate and graduate school levels.
 He is a certified school counselor from the state of Massachusetts, and actively enjoys his professional affiliation with ASCA-The American School Counselor Association.

 Mr. Pelidis also assists our ACS athletic department as the Boys Varsity Soccer Coach.
-Over the years the Lancers Boys Soccer Teams have earned first place gold medals in ISST championships.
-Prior to coaching soccer for ACS, Athens, Coach Pelidis himself played collegiate soccer for the Boston College Eagles, where he was named Senior Athlete of the Year.
-He continued to play professionally in the American Soccer league for the Boston Bolts.
+It has been a very rewarding experience for him!
+Over the years our Lancer Boys Soccer Teams have earned first place gold medals in ISST championships.
+Prior to coaching soccer for ACS, Athens, Coach Pelidis played his collegiate soccer for the Boston College Eagles, where he was named Senior Athlete of the Year.
+He also played professionally in the American Soccer league for the Boston Bolts.

 Born and raised in Athens, Greece, Theodora Panteli holds an A.D in Science from Jacksonville College and a B.A with a major in English Literature, Global Culture & Rhetoric, a double minor in Theater Studies and Philosophy, Politics & Law from the State University of New York at Binghamton.
 She spent her senior year working as a Teaching Assistant for Harpur College and the Departments of English and Theater Studies.